How to Hire for Culture Fit

 I’m sure you’ve all heard this popular adage – hire on skills, fire on attitude.
 You might have even uttered these words yourself.
 But the truth is few companies walk-the-talk at changing their hiring habits to reverse the process and include the critical criteria of culture fit.

-One reason that hiring for culture fit missteps is that it’s hard.
+One reason that many don’t think about hiring employees that fit into the culture is that it’s hard.
 In preparing to write this article for a regional business association magazine, I interviewed quite a few business owners and managers.
 Guess what?
 Everyone had different definition of culture which led to a laundry list of essential traits, abilities, beliefs, and even skills.

 One business owner proudly shared her beliefs on hiring for culture fit.

 “We employ people from 10 different nationalities and speak 5 languages,” says the president of the company.
 “But we focus the interview and selection on personality, honesty, loyalty, and being positive.
 I’m all about energy and body language … and if the candidate smiles, has good manners, and I feel a good vibe.”

 But let’s get real.
 We now live in a world where skills are like currency and worker shortages cripple business plans.
 Desperation to fill open positions forces many managers to ignore personality and attitude and hire the warm body.
 It’s just too painful to turn away a talented candidate when they come equipped with the right skills.

 Before diving into hiring for culture fit, let’s get one thing straight: When I refer to culture, I’m not talking race, ethnicity, gender, age, religion and so on.
 If this is how you or your company defines culture, you’ll end up in big trouble.
 Of course, all these characteristics make up the culture but hiring (or not hiring) based on these characteristics is illegal.
 A person’s skin color, origin, or sexual preference shouldn’t matter.

 What does matter?
 How can your company reverse hiring fortunes and tap into the benefits of hiring for culture fit?

 “Culture misfits don’t typically work out.”